adelanovic/IST687_FAA_Wildstrikes/README.md

 ```
 /project_updates   Three project updates
-/source_code       R scripts for cleaning, EDA, modeling, and the final analysis
+/source_code       R scripts for cleaning, modeling, and the final analysis
 /graphs            Exported plots and figures used in the report and presentation
 ```